Early Life

 Philanthropy

-Barry Zekelman is known for his philanthropic endeavors, contributing to healthcare, education, and community development.
-He and his wife have supported various charitable causes.
-In 2010, his foundation was awarded the AFP Outstanding Philanthropic Foundation award.
+Barry Zekelman is involved in philanthropic efforts, supporting various causes in healthcare, education, and community development.
+He and his wife, Stephanie, have also donated to organizations.
+In 2010, his foundation was awarded the AFP Outstanding Philanthropic Foundation award for their charitable contributions.